rochacbruno/DURC/README.md

 #### CONS

-- Verbose - 50 lines of YAML (but actually the same as our Python example below)
+- Verbose - 48 lines of YAML

 ------

-Now lets compare the same written in Python.
+Now lets compare the same written in 52 lines of Python.

 `test_positive_login_with_user.py`